-- It is the responsibility of each student to obtain and provide documentation to the Office of AccessABILITY in accordance with University's guidelines.
-This is a link to our Documentation page which details our documentation requirement. are available program website.
+It is the responsibility of each student to obtain and provide documentation to the Office of AccessABILITY in accordance with University’s guidelines.
+Visit our Documentation page which details our documentation requirement. are available program website.

-- Students must obtain an ACCOMMODATION CARD from Access Center (TH205) following registration with the program for self-identification purposes.
+Students must obtain an Accommodation Card from Access Center (300N) following registration with the program for self-identification purposes.

 Faculty and Staff Responsibilities

 Integrate accessibility into the planning process for departmental facilities, programs, activities, and services.